SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 These are the entities we'll be querying for via the API.

-Lets add a 'ExampleContext' class that will act as a in-memory repository for our test data.
+Lets add an 'ExampleContext' class that will act as an in-memory repository for our test data.
 ```csharp
 public class ExampleContext
 {